esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 - "How do I get started?"

 objectives:
-- "Find relevant information on FAIR data requirements"
+- "Identify the FAIR principles"
-- "Express a vision on reproducible research"
+- "Recognize the importance of moving towards FAIR in research"
-- "Recognize possibilities for making a dataset more FAIR"
+- "Relate the components of this lesson to the FAIR principles"

 keypoints:
 - "The FAIR principles state that data should be Findable, Accessible,